thesave/SimpleUnification/README.md

-A simple Java reference implementation of the Unification algorithm, inspired by the Unification Algoritm from [1].
+A simple Java reference implementation of the Unification algorithm, inspired by [1].

 This implementation supports an elementary language for type expressions.
 Elements of type expressions are: